droonga/droonga.org/reference/commands/search/index.md

            { "label" : "items", "source" : "_subrecs",
              "attributes": ["name", "price"] }

-  An array of attribute definitions can contain any type definition described above, like:
+  An array of column definitions can contain any type definition described above, like:

       [
         "name",